andrew/ultimate-awesome/README.md

 - [skill-frog](https://github.com/Ahmed-Hamdy101/skill-frog) - This Source of High Quality Educations Including Version of Reverse-engineering that would be publish soon.
 - [awesome-ark-protocol](https://github.com/aljazceru/awesome-ark-protocol) - A curated list of Ark protocol resources, libraries, tools and applications.
 - [awesome-deno](https://github.com/AM-77/awesome-deno) - 😎 Curated list of Deno's libraries, resources, articles and all sort of awesome things.
+- [awesome-in-browser-security-tools](https://github.com/anantshri/awesome-in-browser-security-tools) - Security tools that run entirely in the browser, with no installation or backend required.
 - [awesome-evm-data-tools](https://github.com/anastasiarods/awesome-evm-data-tools) - Awesome list of EVM data tools and libraries.
 - [python-workshop-7](https://github.com/anishLearnsToCode/python-workshop-7) - Python 🐍 Workshop on Language Basics, Constructs and introduction in Data Structures & Algorithms 👨‍💻 @ What After College 🎓.
 - [python-workshop-wac-5](https://github.com/anishLearnsToCode/python-workshop-wac-5) - Python 🐍 Workshop on Language Basics, Constructs and introduction in Data Structures & Algorithms 👨‍💻 @WhatAfterCollege 🎓.